kofrasa/adaka/README.md

 - Manage state as a single document modifiable only through the store API.
 - Update state using MongoDB [update query](https://www.mongodb.com/docs/manual/reference/operator/update/) language.
-- Create selectors to observe a view of the state with full access to query language for reshaping data.
+- Use selectors to precisely observe specific data in state and subscribe to be notified only when they change.
-- Listen for changes in state view in order to react to updates.
+- Subscribers are notified with a frozen immutable object.
 - Restrict state notifications with conditions expressed as queries.
 - Automatically unsubscribes a listener if it throws an exception.
 - Performs value equality using deep equal.